Mir: Visiting spacecraft

 In addition to the routine Soyuz and Progress flights, it was anticipated that Mir would also be the destination for flights by the Soviet Buran space shuttle, which was intended to deliver extra modules (based on the same "37K" bus as Kvant-1) and provide a much improved cargo return service to the station.
 Kristall carried two Androgynous Peripheral Attach System (APAS-89) docking ports designed to be compatible with the shuttle.
 One port was to be used for Buran; the other for the planned Pulsar X-2 telescope, also to be delivered by Buran.
 The cancellation of the Buran programme meant these capabilities were not realised until the 1990s when the ports were used instead by US Space Shuttles as part of the Shuttle-Mir programme (after testing by the specially modified Soyuz TM-16 in 1993).
 Initially, visiting Space Shuttle orbiters docked directly to Kristall, but this required the relocation of the module to ensure sufficient distance between the shuttle and Mir's solar arrays.
 To eliminate the need to move the module and retract solar arrays for clearance issues, a Mir Docking Module was later added to the end of Kristall.
 The shuttles provided crew rotation of the American astronauts on station and carried cargo to and from the station, performing some of the largest transfers of cargo of the time.
 With a space shuttle docked to Mir, the temporary enlargements of living and working areas amounted to a complex that was the largest spacecraft in history at that time, with a combined mass of 250 t.

+Mission control centre

-Mission control centreMir and its resupply missions were controlled from the Russian mission control centre (Центр управления полётами) in Korolyov, near the RKK Energia plant.
+Mir and its resupply missions were controlled from the Russian mission control centre (Центр управления полётами) in Korolyov, near the RKK Energia plant.
 Referred to by its acronym ЦУП ("TsUP"), or simply as 'Moscow', the facility could process data from up to ten spacecraft in three separate control rooms, although each control room was dedicated to a single programme; one to Mir; one to Soyuz; and one to the Soviet space shuttle Buran (which was later converted for use with the ISS).
 The facility is now used to control the Russian Orbital Segment of the ISS.
 The flight control team were assigned roles similar to the system used by NASA at their mission control centre in Houston, including: